-Material FASERFIX Concrete | Resource-friendly A Street Today, cement is produced sustainably and resource-conserving.
-Primary energy sources (oil, coal, etc.) have been increasingly replaced by alternative fuels in recent years.
-This trend is still continuing today.
+Primary energy sources (oil, coal, etc.) have increasingly been replaced by secondary fuels in recent years.
+This trend continues today.

+Specific energy input in kJ/kg cement

+Source: Association of German Cement Works, Cement Industry at a Glance 2020 brochure

+Secondary materials in cement conserve natural resources.

+The following secondary materials are used in cement production:

+- FGD gypsum, as a solidification regulator for the cement from flue gas desulphurisation - Slag sand as a latent hydraulic binder from the steel industry - Fly ash and trass flour as pozzolanic binders - Rock flour as filler

-Source: German Cement Works Association, Cement industry at a glance brochure, 2022 Secondary materials in cement conserve natural resources.
-The following secondary materials are used in cement production: Trass flour as pozzolanic binder Rock flour as filler The result: conservation of natural resources by approx. 10 million tonnes per year while at the same time relieving and improving the concrete properties of landfill sites by approx. 10 million tonnes per year!
-Source: Verein Deutscher Zementwerke e.
-V., Study Resources of the future for cement and concrete, 2022
+The result: conservation of natural resources by approx. 10 million t/a with simultaneous relief and improvement of the concrete properties of the landfills by approx. 10 million t/a!

-Conservation of resources through the use of by-products, e.g. from the steel industry.
+Conservation of resources through the use of byproducts, e.g. from the steel industry.

-7 The market share of cements with secondary materials is continuously increasing, resulting in a significant reduction in CO2 emissions.
+The market share of cements with secondary materials is continuously increasing and CO2 emissions are decreasing significantly as a result.